SoftwareHeritage/swh-graph/rust/README.md

 ## Loading old graphs

-The original Java (and C++) implementation of webgraph used slightly different data structures dans the Rust implementation.
+The original Java (and C++) implementation of webgraph used slightly different data structures in the Rust implementation.
 Therefore, you need to generate new files in order to load old graphs with the Rust implementation; this takes a few hours for graphs representing full SWH exports.